-The Graduate School of Biomedical Science (GSBS) offers Doctor of Philosophy (Ph.D.) degrees in seven distinct specialties in biomedical sciences, as well as Master of Science (M.S.) & Ph.D. degrees in a Clinical Scientist Training Program.
+The Graduate School of Biomedical Science (GSBS) offers Doctor of Philosophy (Ph.D.) degrees in seven distinct specialties in biomedical sciences, as well as Master of Science (M.S.) & Ph.D. degrees in a Clinical Investigation.
 The GSBS also partners with the School of Medicine on a dual-degree Medical Scientist Training Program (M.D./Ph.D.).
-Certificates of added qualification are available in clinical translational research and clinical investigation, in addition to a post-baccalaureate certificate of completion in biomedical sciences and health equity.
+Certificates of added qualification are available in clinical translational research and clinical investigation, in addition to a post-baccalaureate certificate in biomedical sciences and health equity.